 Social media is great for connecting with customers and spreading news about your company.
 It takes just a few seconds to share a post, and there’s always the chance it could go viral.
-That’s great news if you’re sharing exciting content about your business, but bad news if the content is negative.
-Fortunately, corporate reputation management can protect brands before an angry mob strikes.
+That’s great news if you’re sharing exciting content about your business.
+However, if the content is negative, you’ll be thrown into social media crisis management mode.

 Attracting the attention of an angry mob can really wreck your online reputation.
 Negative reviews on a Facebook page, Yelp business profile, and other online properties can drive away customers and cost you money.
 The mob can flood your social media accounts with negative reviews and comments that you’ll need to handle.